1. Revision History

 void can be converted to a pointer to

-void and back again; the result shall compare equal to the original pointer.
+void and back again and vice-versa; the result shall compare equal to the original pointer.

-void and back again; the result shall compare equal to the original pointer.
+void and back again and vice-versa; the result shall compare equal to the original pointer.

 void